Waist inequality for 3-manifolds with positive scalar curvature: Minimal surfaces and decomposition of 3-manifolds

-Let $K$ denote one of the connected components.
-Consider a mean convex surface $\Sigma$ obtained by small perturbation of $S^3_l$ to the inside of $K$.
-Then the level set flow applied to $\Sigma$ will either become extinct in finite time or will converge to a disjoint collection of finitely many stable minimal spheres or projective planes as $t \rightarrow \infty$ by \cite{White00}.
-Since we already cut the manifold along a maximal collection of disjoint minimal spheres and projective planes we have that the flow converges to $\partial K \setminus S^3_l$.
-By the Maximum Principle \cite{Ilm92} $K$ has no smooth embedded minimal surfaces in its interior.
+Hence, each connected component $K$ has exactly one boundary component $S \subset \partial K$ that is a minimal surface of index $1$.
+We claim that $K$ now has no minimal surfaces in its interior.
+Consider a mean convex surface $\Sigma$ obtained by small perturbation of $S$ to the inside of $K$.
+Then the level set flow applied to $\Sigma$ will either become extinct in finite time or will converge to a disjoint collection of finitely many stable minimal surfaces as $t \rightarrow \infty$ by the result of White \cite{White00}.
+Since $K$ is homeomorphic to a handle body or $\RP^2 \times [0,1]$ with some balls removed and we already cut the manifold along a maximal collection of disjoint stable minimal spheres and projective planes we have that the flow converges to $\partial K \setminus S$.
+By the Maximum Principle \cite{Ilm92} $K$ has no smooth embedded minimal surfaces in its interior. \end{proof}

-Hence, the union of surfaces $S^j_i$, $j=1,2,3$, gives the desired collection of minimal surfaces of Morse index $0$ or $1$. \end{proof}
+In our proof, geometrically prime regions will be decomposed further along stable minimal disks with free boundary along the large components.
+The following Proposition follows from classical results of Meeks and Yau \cite{MeYa80, MeYa82}:

+\begin{proposition} Suppose $N$ is a geometrically prime region with large component $\Sigma$ which is mean convex and has genus at least 1.
+Let $\gamma \subset \Sigma$ be a non-contractible simple closed curve.
+Then, there exists a properly embedded free boundary stable minimal disk $D$ with $\partial D \subset \Sigma$ homotopic to $\gamma$. \end{proposition}